cjchika/cjchika/README.md

 - 📒 **React Enthusiast**, learning **daily** and building side projects.

-- 🤝🏻 Passionate about bridging the gap between design and development and also looking forward to contributing to **Open Source Projects**.
+- 🤝🏻 Passionate about bridging the gap between design and development, also looking forward to contributing to **Open Source Projects**.

 - 🌎 Presently seeking frontend developer roles with a web development that will boost my career progression.